mkingsnorth/nebula_generator_docs/docs/_build/html/_sources/3D/control_panel.rst.txt

 This controls the density of the gas surrounding the clouds.
 The |color ramp| controls where the cloud starts and ends.
 The white parts of the gradient ramp will be the thickest part of the gas and the black parts will have no clouds at all.

+The **Density Multiplier** increases the thickness of the clouds even further.

 Noise
 =============================